whemix/archi-docker-v1.1/README.md

 # Archi Report Builder v1.1 (Docker image)

-This Docker image provides a mechanism to generate HTML reports from an Archi model (using coArchi).
+This Docker image provides a mechanism to generate reports from an Archi model (using coArchi).

 [Archi](https://www.archimatetool.com) is a visual modelling tool for enterprise architecture, using ArchiMate notation.

 Credit to [archi-docker](https://github.com/users/dsample/packages/container/package/archi-docker) which this fork is based on.

 ## Change Log